wingersonMJ/Salfi_fourGroups/README.md

 We grouped patients based on their self-reported sleep and exercise behaviors at the patient's initial post-injury clinical visit (within 21 days of concussion).
 Patients indicated whether they had engaged in aerobic exercise since their injury (yes or no), and also reported whether they experienced sleep problems during the same timeframe (yes = sleeping poorly; no = sleeping well).
 Based on these responses, we grouped participants as exercising and sleeping well (+Ex/+Sleep), not exercising and sleeping well (-Ex/+Sleep), exercising and sleeping poorly (+Ex/-Sleep), and not exercising and sleeping poorly (-Ex/-Sleep).

 We first compared the demographic, clinical, and injury characteristics of these four groups univariately using Analysis of Variance (ANOVA) and Chi-Squared tests.
+Post-hoc tests were used to evaluate differences between individual groups, with p-values adjusted for multiple comparisons using Tukey's HSD.
 We then used Cox Proportional Hazards (Cox PH) models to compare symptom resolution time between the four groups in a time-to-event analysis.
 The first Cox PH model was unadjusted and included only the four groups as predictors of time to symptom resolution.
 The second model was adjusted and included covariates that univariably differed between groups.
 To avoid multicollinearity between predictors in the adjusted model, only one variable representing acute symptom severity was included (i.e., the adjusted model would not include headache severity and HBI score, given the strong correlation between these variables and risk of variance inflation if both are included as predictors).

+All statistical tests were two-sided and evaluated at an alpha level of 0.05.
+Analysis was conducted in Python.

 ---